nairda2612/ChipsAhoy/README.md

 After the peaks are called, for the next steps the pipeline needs to run an R script for every narrowPeak and bed file.
 Before that, these files are stored in two arrays, NARROWPEAK and SUMMITSBED, respectively.

-This way, a while loop goes through every file with results, narrow peaks and summits, and runs de R script created to determine the regulome and make the Gene Set Enrichment Analysis.
+This way, a while loop goes through every file with results, narrow peaks and summits, and runs the R script created to determine the regulome and make the Gene Set Enrichment Analysis.
 The script if run with the command Rscript, and the arguments passed, in addition to the pair of peaks file, the parameters defined in the parameters text up1, down1, up2, down2, pvalueCutoffgo, pvalueCutoffkegg an identification for every sample, which is  experiment_name_X_Y, being X and Y the number of chip and control samples, respectively, that were compared.

 The first thing that the R script, called peaks_script.R does, is to store the arguments passed on the bash script on variables.
 Then, the script loads the necessary packages for the analysis.
 To know the packages needed, go to section 2.

-Then, the script gets the genetic information from the organism, in this case Arabidopsis thaliana, and gets de universe, in this case, the genes id of the whole organism.
+Then, the script gets the genetic information from the organism, in this case Arabidopsis thaliana, and gets the universe, in this case, the genes id of the whole organism.
 After this, the script reads the different files, and, for the narrow peaks, plots the peak coverage.

 The next step is to define the promoters for narrow peaks and summits, using the base pair up and downstream given in the parameters file, and to annotate those peaks.
 A plot of the annotation is generated for each peaks file.

-Then, the annotation is converted to data frame.
+Then, the annotation is converted to a data frame.
 Now, from each data frame, the regulome is determined, simply by extracting the elements whose annotation is “Promoter”.
 The genes ID of those elements is the regulome, which the pipeline safes on a TXT file.

 Once the regulome is determined, the next step is the Gene Set Enrichment Analysis (GSEA).
 Two GSEAs are made by this script, one using GO terms, and another one using KEGG Pathways.
 The functions for both GSEA are similar, enrichGO and enrichKEGG, respectively.

-The enrichGO function receives de regulome, the universe defined, an OrgDb object (in this case, that for Arabidopsis thaliana), the ontology terms to analyse (all, in this case), the p-value cutoff and the keyType (in this case, TAIR).
+The enrichGO function receives the regulome, the universe defined, an OrgDb object -in this case, that for Arabidopsis thaliana-, the ontology terms to analyse -all, in this case-, the p-value cutoff and the keyType -in this case, TAIR-.

-The enrichKEGG receives the regulome, the universe defined, the organism code (in this case “ath”) and the p-value cutoff.
+The enrichKEGG receives the regulome, the universe defined, the organism code -in this case “ath”- and the p-value cutoff.

 For both GSEA, bar plots, dot plots and gene-concept networks are generated.